3-year Playground Poker pilot project begins

 A new era in gambling has begun in Kahnawake.

 Playground Poker Club customers can now use newly installed Electronic Gaming Devices.
 The Club held a soft opening last night with friends and family only and opened up for business in the newly expanded space this morning.
 It’s part of a 3-year pilot project that began Wednesday as the license officially went into effect.
+Fans of table and slot games can also enjoy this type of entertainment by playing the games on phone casinos like Mobile Wins.

 “In terms of the type of games: it’s your classic reel-based games,”